dgraziotin/CourseraGACD/CodeBook.md

 :----------|:---------:|:-----------
 subject    | integer   | id assigned to the test person activity   | character | activity the test person was performing

+The raw data set contained 30 subjects each performing 6 activities.

 ###Time Domain Signals